How We Eat Real, Organic Food Without Trader Joe’s, Whole Foods, & Costco

 Our community takes such good care of us, and we love supporting their small-scale farming businesses because we’ve been to their homes and have seen their happy chickens, beautifully imperfect gardens, and chemical-free properties.

 From mid-June to mid-October, I’m taking advantage of allllllll the locally grown, organic produce I can get my hands on!
-All of our summer and most of our fall produce comes from this one source — well, from the several community members who are vendors.
+(Well, the stuff I’m not great at growing or didn’t plant myself.)

-I make so many fewer trips to town because of this option.
-I love that we’re supporting our community’s economy and voting for local, sustainable, organic options with our dollars.
-And for an extrovert like me, the weekly farmer’s market is such a great time for fellowship and camaraderie.
+We’re supporting our community’s economy and voting for local, sustainable, organic options with our dollars.
+Plus, for an extrovert like me, the weekly farmer’s market is such a great time for fellowship and camaraderie.

 The most beautiful lettuces, radishes, zucchini and squash, broccoli and cauliflower, tomatoes, herbs, sourdough bread, tea blends, home-canned foods, wild rice, and more… I buy as much as I possibly can while it lasts!

-My “habitat” can’t go without mentioning either.
-I’m still very new to foraging, yet with the help of friends who generously point things out during hikes, I’m learning to identify berries, mushrooms, and forest plants that are useful for food and medicine.
+I’m still very new to foraging, yet with the help of friends who generously point things out during hikes or taken me on adventures, I’m learning to identify berries, mushrooms, and forest plants that are useful for food and medicine.